fdifrison/java-persistence/README.md

 ## Caching

-Once an entity is *managed* (i.e.,, loaded) by the persistence context, it is also cached, meaning that each successive request will avoid a database roundtrip.
+Once an entity is *managed* (i.e. loaded) by the persistence context, it is also cached, meaning that each successive request will avoid a database roundtrip.

 The standard caching mechanism offered by the persistence context is the so called `write-behinde` cache mechanism;